With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreWellspring Counseling is a mental health clinic in Thermopolis, WY, located at 121 South 4th Street, in the 82443 zip code.
 Wellspring Counseling provides outpatient treatment.
-Wellspring Counseling offers couples/family therapy, activity therapy and individual psychotherapy to young adults, children / adolescents and adults.
-More services at Wellspring Counseling include intensive case management, suicide prevention services and court-ordered outpatient treatment.
+Wellspring Counseling offers psychotropic medication, behavior modification and couples/family therapy to young adults, adults and seniors 65 or older.
+More services at Wellspring Counseling include supported employment, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.